Karijini National Park Ultimate Travel Guide

 About Karijini National Park

 Karijini protects over 6,000 km² area of the state’s tallest and most impressive mountains in the Hamersley Range.
-The red dirt semi-arid desert reveals the most incredible cavernous gorges, oldest rocks on the planet, crystal-clear waterways and hidden oasis.
+The red dirt semi-arid desert reveals the most incredible cavernous gorges, the oldest rocks on the planet, crystal-clear waterways and hidden oases.
 Formed over billions of years these ancient gorges, polished by water and age, have some of the oldest rocks on the planet.

 The Park is the traditional home of the Banyjima, Kurrama and Innawonga Aboriginal people.
 Karijini is the Banyjima name for the Hamersley Range in their local language.
 Many places within the park are sacred to Aboriginal people.
-To protect the heritage, cultural and environmental values of these areas please follow all Parks instructions.
+To protect the heritage, cultural and environmental values of these areas please follow all Park’s instructions.

 When to visit Karijini?